moliver28/research-handbook/content/handbook/product/categories/gitlab-the-product/_index.md

 Product Managers will be responsible for making sure that as part of the deprecations and removals process, where applicable the deprecation/removal is aligned with a publicly communicated Breaking Change Window.

 In June of 2023, we changed the process so that all deprecations and removals are displayed on [the Deprecations page](https://docs.gitlab.com/ee/update/deprecations.html).
-The announcements are grouped by the milestone they'll be removed.
+The announcements are grouped by the milestone they will be removed in.
 The deprecation announcement date is listed below each individual item.

 #### Syntax deprecation process